Getting off the ground (1964–1980)

 1966 | Joachim Hietzig becomes Managing Director

-Dr. Joachim Hietzig became the new Managing Director of Münchner Messe- und Ausstellungsgesellschaft.
-Hietzig spelled out the aim and mission of MMG quite clearly while in office, saying they must “create an international market for Munich’s economy, a market that will further global interaction, mutual trade relationships and human contact.”
+Dr. Joachim Hietzig becomes the new Managing Director of Münchner Messe- und Ausstellungsgesellschaft.
+The aim and aspiration of MMG must be “to offer the business community in Munich an international market, a market that provides impetus for worldwide connections, mutual trade relations and human contacts”, as Hietzig summarized.

 1966 | Successful premiere of IFAT

 The trade fair known today as IFAT, the international trade fair for water, sewage, waste and recycling, opened its doors for the first time in September 1966.
 Since then, the exhibition has evolved into a leading global trade fair for environmental technologies and exemplifies Messe München’s commitment to early investment in issues of the future.
-Today, IFAT is a global network that extends from Munich to China, India, South Africa and Turkey.
+Today, IFAT is a global network that extends from Munich to China, India, South Africa, Turkey, Brazil and Singapore.

 1967 | Acquisition of bauma